 Siena

-Vibrant streets lined with boutique shops, quaint cafes and decadent pastry shops; Siena is a beautiful spot in central Tuscany.
+With vibrant streets lined by boutique shops, quaint cafes and decadent pastry shops, Siena is a beautiful spot in central Tuscany.
 Step back in time as you stroll amongst the Gothic architecture, through the museums and inside the awe-inspiring cathedral.
 The historic centre is also chock-full of amazing little trattorias.
-Make sure to try the city’s famous penne alla fiesolana pasta with prosciutto crudo, peas and béchamel sauce, or delicious malfatti dumplings made with spinach and ricotta cheese.
+Make sure to try the city’s famous penne alla fiesolana pasta with prosciutto crudo, peas and béchamel sauce or delicious malfatti dumplings made with spinach and ricotta cheese.

 There we have it – our quick and easy guide to the best places to stay in Tuscany!
 Ready to find your perfect Tuscan villa?
 We’ve got an incredible collection of villas in the region, whether you’re looking for hillside holiday homes, rural countryside retreats or ones that are only a short walk to a nearby local village!
-Unless you’re up for some urban exploration, check out our apartments in Florence.
+And if you’re up for some urban exploration, check out our apartments in Florence.
+Our concierge team can also help organise any added extras, such as private chef meals and fridge stocking.

 Leave a Reply